dogweather/forkful/content/en/ruby/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?
-YAML, which stands for YAML Ain't Markup Language, is extensively used in Ruby for configuration files and data serialization due to its human-readable format.
-Programmers gravitate towards YAML when they need to store or transmit data objects in a readable yet structured manner, simplifying tasks like configuration management, data storage, and inter-language data sharing.

 ## How to:
 Ruby comes with a built-in library called Psych for parsing and emitting YAML.
 To utilize it, you first need to require the YAML standard library.
 Here’s a basic example to get you started: